Mental Health Commission

 Lived Experience Governance at the Commission

-Alongside designated Lived Experience (Peer) roles at the Commission, Lived Experience expertise have been enabled through four key mechanisms within the new governance arrangements for the mental health and alcohol and other drug systems.
+Alongside designated lived experience roles at the Commission, Lived Experience expertise has been enabled through four key mechanisms within the new governance arrangements for the mental health and alcohol and other drug systems.

 Current Initiatives